 What is student loan refinancing?
 How does it work?

-When you refinance your student loans, you receive a new private loan with a new interest rate to pay off your existing student loans.
+When you refinance your student loans, you receive a new private loan with a new interest rate and a new repayment term to pay off your existing student loans.
 This is a great option for people who have private and federal student loans, but you can also refinance if you have just one or the other.
-Refinancing allows you to gather all or some of these loans into one new loan, often at a lower interest rate that will save you money.
+Refinancing allows you to gather all or some of these loans into one new loan, often at a lower interest rate that will save you money or a longer repayment term that will lower your payment.

-What is the different between refinancing and consolidation?
+What is the difference between refinancing and consolidation?

 These two words are frequently used interchangeably but refinancing and consolidation are different.
 Consolidation typically refers to combining all your federal student loans into one new federal loan.
 It does not necessarily lower your interest rate as your current rates will be averaged and rounded into one new rate.
 Consolidation makes is easier to manage multiple federal payments.
 Learn more about federal loan consolidation from Federal Student Aid.